smitpatelpro/ticket_hub/README.md

 ## Architecture Overview
 ### Key Architecture Decisions
+1. **DB Design decisions**
    - UUID is used as primary key for all models
+   - Some efforts are made to Avoid N+1 Query problem in APIs and Serializers

+2. **API Design**
+   - APIs are very much compliant with REST API conventions
    - Priority was to have minimal changes in built in Django features as per requirements to avoid unnecessary clutter and over-engineering
+   - User Invite flow is implemented using separate DB table and invitations can be accepted by user using UUID received from Email/APIs
-- Some effort is done to Avoid N+1 Query problem in APIs and Serializers
+   - Attempt is made to limit number of APIs and single API can give both full and lite response
+      - for example, `full_data=false` can be used to control data details in `/api/v1/projects/` API

+3. **Pagination**
+   - Limit offset pagination is used to have most flexible pagination setup.
+It can be fully controlled by client.
+   - Limit offset pagination is enabled project wide.
+So, it can be applied to any API using query params `?limit=20&offset=0`

+4. **File Uploads**
+   - The User profile image update is implemented using dedicated API endpoint supporting multipart/formdata
+   - The reason for choosing multipart/formdata or base64 encoding is better scalability with larger file size.
+   - Also, separate API aligns well with UI integration where profile image update is generally done in separate API call

+1. **Authentication**
+   - JWT based auth is implemented with support for both access and refresh tokens
+   - Access token are very short lived (20 min) and refresh tokens are valid for 1 day for balanced security and user experience

+5. **Test Cases**
+   - Both Unit and Integration tests are implemented
+   - Due to time limitation, coverage of test cases might not be great

+5. **Optional Features**
--
+   - Soft delete is implemented
+   - filtering support is implemented for some APIs
+   - Project level roles are provisioned, but access control is not implemented

+6. **Real-time Features**
+   - Realtime updates are implemented using Web Sockets with Django channels
+   - The APIs can send event messages to project groups which are broadcasted to clients
+   - clients can also send activity updates to server

 ### ***Realtime updates***
 The TicketHub project leverages Django Channels to handle WebSocket connections, allowing for real-time features within the application.
 Below is an overview of the architecture: